bernardopires/django-tenant-schemas/docs/install.rst

 If you put this in the same Django project, you can make a new ``settings_public.py`` which points to a different ``urls_public.py``.
 This has the advantage that you can use the same apps that you use for your tenant websites.

-Or you can create a completely separate project for the main website, but be aware that if you specify a PostgreSQL database in the ``DATABASES`` setting in ``settings.py``, Django will use its default ``public`` schema as `described in the PostgreSQL documentation <http://www.postgresql.org/docs/9.2/static/ddl-schemas.html#DDL-SCHEMAS-PUBLIC>`_.
+Or you can create a completely separate project for the main website.

 Configuring your Apache Server (optional)
 =========================================